davidsneighbour/kollitsch.dev/content/blog/2024/git-push-default-setup/index.md

 This command sets the `push.autoSetupRemote` option to `true` globally, ensuring that Git automatically sets up the remote branch whenever you push for the first time in any repository on your system.

-By enabling `push.autoSetupRemote`, you can avoid the hassle of setting up remote branches manually.
+By enabling `push.autoSetupRemote`, you can avoid the hassle of thinking when setting up remote branches manually.